Ericson2314/rust-papers/README.md

     ⊢ ref('a, unique, lv): &mut<'a, Tᵢ, Borrowed<'a, Tₒ>>
 ```
 As I said earlier, we change the type of the lvalue to the final type, ahead of a value of that type actually being written to the reference.
-That is manifested here as `lv: BorrowedMut<'a, T₁>` in the output lvalue context.
+That is manifested as `lv: BorrowedMut<'a, T₀>` in the output lvalue context.
-One thing I didn't mention, and I didn't initially expect was that the final type would *also* be borrowed.
+One thing I didn't mention, and I didn't initially expect, is that the final type would *also* be borrowed.
 The reason for this is that when reborrowing an indeterminate number of time (e.g. when descending through a tree), it is impossible to keep all intermediate references around, for that would take an indeterminate number of lvalues.
 As the deref rule will make far clearer, this allows intermediate references to be dropped.
-Note finally that due to the borrowed mut subtyping rule, this doesn't constrain consumers who aren't borrowing in a chain.
+Note finally that because one can borrow an lvalue without taking a reference, this doesn't constrain consumers who don't reborrow the reference.

 And the last prerequisite, projections.
 Projections are rustc's umbrella concept for getting lvalues from lvalues.
 Examples include (primitive) array indexing, fields access, and deref.